thatstoasty/stump/README.md

 There are some things I'm ironing out around terminal color profile querying at compilation time.
 At the moment, the default styles assume a `TRUE_COLOR` enabled color profile.
 So, if your terminal only supports `ANSI` or `ANSI256`, try setting custom styles like in the `custom.mojo` example, or update the default profile in `stump/style.mojo` from `TRUE_COLOR` to `ANSI` or `ANSI256`.

+See the examples directory for examples on setting up custom processors, styling, message only/json/logfmt logging, and logging with the styling turned off!

 ![Example logs](https://github.com/thatstoasty/stump/blob/main/logger.png)

 Minimal default logger example: